 Cost management in real property projects commences from the initial inception and it continues right up to its completion and turnover.
 The ability to maintain the total project cost within budget (project cost limit/target) is one of the key measures of success of a project.
 Therefore, it is important that comprehensive and structured processes and techniques are adopted in cost management.
 The primary elements of cost management are estimating, planning, analysis and control.
 These must be utilized interactively throughout all phases of a project as defined within NPMS, in order to maintain consistency of control over the total project cost.
 The level of application of cost management techniques may vary based on the project size, complexity, funding approvals, and its level of completeness of design and the client requirements.

 In order to achieve success with cost management of real property projects, project managers should ensure the inclusion of cost management discipline throughout the phases of their project.
-The cost management expertise is available through Public Works and Government Services (PWGSC/PSPC) Cost Planners and also from qualified professional cost consultants.
+The cost management expertise is available through Public Services and Procurement Canada (PSPC) Cost Planners and also from qualified professional cost consultants.

 Cost Management Toolkit